learn-co-students/git-flow-001-prework-web/README.md

 ### Background

-For this lab, you're going to be pretending that you work for National Geographic's Photography contest and that you're assignment is to make a quick mockup of what the home page will look like.
+For this lab, you're going to be pretending that you work for National Geographic's Photography contest and that your assignment is to make a quick mockup of what the home page will look like.
 You want to include photos from the past five winners on the page.

 ### Branching

 Before altering your code base, open `index.html` in the browser.
 In the first part of this lab, you're going to add a photo of a turtle below the image of the tree to a branch then merge that branch into master.

 * Type `git branch`.
-This should return master.
+This should show you that you're on the master branch.
 * Make a new branch called `add-turtle` from the master branch: `git branch add-turtle`
 * Type `git branch` again.
 Now you should see `master` (highlighted) and `add-turtle`
-* Switch to the turtle branch: `git checkout add-turtle`
+* Switch to the add-turtle branch: `git checkout add-turtle`
 * Make sure you switched successfully by typing `git branch` again.
 This should return `master` and `add-turtle` (highlighted).
 * In `index.html`, below the tree picture and caption section, add the turtle picture using the HTML below: